 Declare All Your Trade Activities

-Handymen often perform a wide range of tasks.
-Make sure you declare every type of work you do - from carpentry and painting to minor plumbing and fencing - when setting up your policy.
-Work that is not declared may not be covered if a claim arises.
+Handymen often perform a broad range of tasks.
+Declare every type of work you do - carpentry, painting, minor plumbing, tiling, fencing, deck repairs - when setting up your policy.
+Undeclared activities may not be covered if a claim arises.

 2